Brazilian Law of Inclusion for Persons with Disabilities (Law No. 13,146/2015)

 3. Employment

-- Companies with 100 or more employees must reserve a percentage of jobs for people with disabilities.
+- Companies with 100 or more employees are required to reserve a percentage of positions (ranging from 2% to 5%) for persons with disabilities, depending on company size.

 4. Healthcare

-- People with disabilities have the right to quality healthcare services, including rehabilitation and assistive technologies.
+The law ensures that persons with disabilities have the right to quality healthcare without discrimination.

 5. Legal Rights & Protection

-- Discrimination based on disability is a crime.
+- Discrimination based on disability is a crime, punishable by fines or imprisonment.

-- People with disabilities have the right to make their own decisions, with support if needed.
+- Persons with disabilities have the right to make their own decisions in legal, financial, and personal matters, with support when necessary rather than substitution.

 Important Dates